Learn something new every day

 The symptoms of indigestion can be mistaken for the early warning signs of a heart attack, but most medical professionals can tell the difference within a few minutes of examination.
 If over-the-counter remedies have little to no effect on your condition, it may be a good idea to visit the emergency room or another medical facility as soon as possible.

-You spelled oesophagus: esophagus. i am worried whether i should trust this website if it's meant to be medical and they can't spell one of the most important things in the body!
+You spelled esophagus: esophagus. i am worried whether i should trust this website if it's meant to be medical and they can't spell one of the most important things in the body!

 Moderator's reply: Most of our writers are from the United States.
 "Esophagus" is the correct spelling in the U.S., while "oesophagus" is the correct spelling in the United Kingdom.